 QueerCut is the Lesbian Gay Bisexual Transgender Student Association at the USC School of Cinematic Arts.
 QueerCut is dedicated to building a professional community, promoting the visibility of LGBT themed media, and encouraging a strong network of LGBT students and allies.
 Contact us.

 The SCA ambassadors are a student run organization which also serves as a liason for the School of Cinematic Arts.
 Students serve as panelists, tour guides, and help at various functions in addition to group activities and field trips.

 The SCA Graduate Council is a student organization that aids in connecting the USC School of Cinematic Arts community.
 The council consists of representatives from each of the departments (Animation, Cinema & Media Studies, Interactive Media, Production, Peter Stark, and Writing) and three SCA GPSS Senators.
 The council holds open monthly meetings to discuss and support student issues and initiatives.
 All are welcome to attend, but please notify us ahead of time in regards to your issues/ideas.
 For a schedule of meeting times and events, please visit our website or Contact us.

 Founded in 2005, the USC Women of Cinematic Arts provides networking and mentoring opportunities for University of Southern California students and alumni, and encourages and supports the presence of women in creative roles in the film, television and digital industries.
 Contact us.

-ZdC is the Critical Studies graduate student organization at the USC School of Cinematic Arts.
+ZdC is the Cinema & Media Studies graduate student organization at the USC School of Cinematic Arts.
 It is our hope the our presence will facilitate communication not only between the organization and students, but amongst students as well.
 Contact us.